-Urinary tract infection is the prevalence of approximately 5% among the children aged of 2-24 months of age and it is the common cause of illness in children.
+Urinary tract infection is generally diagnosed in approximately 5% among the children aged of 2-24 months of age and it is the common cause of illness in children.
 Urine specimens for culture require invasive methods because the presentation of urinary tract infection in children are usually nonspecific and the diagnosis may be clinically challenging.
-There are many guidelines regarding the goal of guiding clinicians and avoiding delays in diagnosis and treatment have been published over the last few years.
 American Academy of Pediatrics (AAP), the Subcommittee on Urinary Tract Infection has published the Clinical Practice Guideline for the Initial UTI in Febrile Infants and in Children of 2-24 Months in the year 2011.
 Technical reports which outlined the current evidences for listed action statements are also complimented along with the publications.
-The recommendations of a renal and bladder ultrasound (RBUS) for all children after the first urinary tract infection was the most controversial change.